Boston MCAT Prep Tutor

 Our teaching style

 Most test preparation companies try to convince you that the MCAT is impossibly difficult, and it’s only with their help that you might possibly survive it.
-I don’t believe this.
+We don’t believe this.
 The MCAT is hard, but it’s not impossible.
-It’s irresponsible of an educator to intimidate their students, and so I do the opposite.
+It’s irresponsible of an educator to intimidate their students, and so we do the opposite.

 What comes with a tutoring package

 Our MCAT tutor is Nick Morriss.
 Nick is a graduate of Colby College.
 After studying during undergrad, Nick scored a 525 on the MCAT, placing him in the 99th percentile.
 He tutored throughout undergrad in both the hard sciences and social sciences.

 Nick is an extremely helpful tutor.
 He clearly has an excellent grasp of the material and was able to teach me both the fundamentals of each topic and also how to better prepare for the MCAT itself.
 Based on my experience with Nick tutoring me, I would highly recommend Nick to any one that is looking to succeed on the MCAT.